julienfausty/HyperFox/README.md

 - CMake: for generating the makefiles easily

 - OpenMpi: For MPI parallelism support (check that mpi-io capabilities are present for full parallel hdf5 support)

-- OpenMP: A compiler with OpenMP support should be used

 - Boost: a group of libraries for tons of algorithm and container support.